SWARM+: Scalable and Resilient Multi-Agent Consensus for Decentralized Data-Aware Workload Management: System Architecture

-If all parent agents naively queried every peer's children during consensus (\S\ref{subsec:consensus}), the incurred communication cost would be $O(n \cdot m)$, where $n$ is the number of parent agents and $m$ is the maximum number of children per parent.
-To {\em optimize communication}, SWARM+ uses two {\bf aggregation} functions:
+If all parent agents queried every child directly during consensus, communication overhead would scale as $O(n \cdot m)$, where $n$ is the number of parent agents and $m$ is the maximum number of children per parent.
+To reduce coordination overhead, SWARM+ uses aggregation functions that summarize child-group capabilities.